-These crockpot turkey meatballs are the answer to your busy, chaotic weekend and weekday life.
-Make them ahead of time.
+- Time: This recipe is the answer to a busy week when “what do I make for dinner?” comes up often.
+You can start the turkey meatballs ahead of time.
 Having company over tomorrow?
-Brown the meatballs as instructed and keep in the fridge until the next morning then pop in the crockpot.
+Brown the meatballs as instructed and keep them in the refrigerator until the following day before popping them into the slow cooker.
 Or freeze now to enjoy during the colder months.
-Or cook today and simmer tomorrow just before dinnertime.
-So many make ahead options.
+Or cook today and cook on low tomorrow just before dinnertime.
+See recipe below for the many make-ahead options!

 This is my favorite recipe for classic crockpot turkey meatballs.
 They’re spiced just right, incredibly tender, filled with tons of flavor, and there’s hardly any work involved.

 - 1 large egg

 - 1/3 cup (30g) grated or shredded parmesan cheese

 - 3 cloves garlic, minced